® Windows and Windows Server are registered trademarks of Microsoft.

 The information contained herein is subject to change without notice and should not be construed as a commitment by Touch Technologies, Inc.

-Sheerpower is a next generation database language for Windows.
-It works on Windows Vista, Windows 7, Windows 8 and Windows Server.
-It includes a Rapid Development Environment (SPDEV) and a fourth-generation Database Language (SP4GL) .
+Sheerpower is a next generation database and scripting language for Windows.
+It is supported on Windows 10, 11, and Windows Server 2016 and above.

 The Sheerpower language: